The Plan

 EXECUTIVE DIRECTOR OF COMMUNICATIONS OR DESIGNEE

-Contacts direct reports who may go to the scene to evaluate the situation and then to the Joint Information Center, located at the Monongalia Emergency Centralized Communications Office, 74 Mon General Drive.
-The executive director of communications or his/her/their designee may assign a staffer to go directly to the crisis scene to gather initial information, handle and assess media coverage and estimate staffing needs and serve as liaison with onsite emergency personnel.
+• Assigning a staffer to go directly to the crisis scene to gather initial information, handle and assess media coverage, and estimate staffing needs and serve as liaison with onsite emergency personnel.

-The executive director or designee will supervise incoming and outgoing communication with news media via office phone, email, internet, social media, etc.
+• Supervising incoming and outgoing communication with news media via office phone, email, social media, etc.

 MEDIA BRIEFING SITES